-The learning outcomes of BCS are focused upon four aspects: attitudes, knowledge, general skills, and specialised skills.
+The learning outcomes for Public Administration are focused upon four aspects: attitudes, knowledge, general skills, and specialised skills.
 Attitude aspects have been set by the National Education Framework of Indonesia (KKNI), while general skills have been formulated by the Ministry of Education, Culture, Research and Technology (Mendikbud-Ristek).
 Knowledge and specialised skills are determined by the HEI, while also being informed by the stakeholders, professional associations, and education consultants.
-BCS teaching methods mostly use student-centred learning (SCL) where students are expected to master both critical and reflective understanding on communication and media practices in the local, national, and global contexts.
-Students' learning process is supported by six comprehensive communication laboratories: television, radio, PR, advertising, photography, and cinema.
-Starting from 2017, BCS also offers a national certification for students: Junior PR.
-Students could take the certification on their final year and graduate as Bachelor of Communication Science (S.I.
-Kom) while also holding national certification as Junior PR.
+Graduates shall be able to master public administration both in theory and practice.